dlh/MediaWiki-RecentChangesOption/README.md

 2. Edit `LocalSettings.php` and add the following line near the bottom:

         require_once("$IP/extensions/RCNamespaceOption/RCNamespaceOption.php");

-If you don't want the default namespace filters to be installed, then set `$rcNamespaceOptionSetup` before you require the extension:
+The base setup installs a filter to hide the `User` namespace by default (the `User Creation Log`).
+If you don't want the provided filters to be installed, then set `$rcNamespaceOptionSetup` before you require the extension:

     $rcNamespaceOptionSetup = false;
     require_once("$IP/extensions/RCNamespaceOption/RCNamespaceOption.php");

 See `RCNamespaceOption::setup()` for how to create new filters.

 License